meet-one/cosmos-docs/join-testnets.md

 To create your validator, just use the following command:

 > tip:
-You can get test cions from [Faucet](https://hubble.figment.network/cosmos/chains/gaia-13003/faucet)
+You can get test coins from [Faucet](https://hubble.figment.network/cosmos/chains/gaia-13003/faucet)

-> warning:
-Don't use more `muon` than you have!
+> warning: Don't use more `muon` than you have!

 ```bash
 gaiacli tx staking create-validator \